robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 > with the `chain` method.
 Haskell expects you to pattern match on the
 > algebraic data types if you want to handle the failures.
 And so on, and so
 > forth.
 You should assume that anything that isn't on the Fantasy Land
-> specification refers to my monad implementations.
+> specification refers to my monad implementations in this article.

 [catamorphism]: http://en.wikipedia.org/wiki/Catamorphism